jenwachter/php-redis-queue/README.md

 #### __`rerun(int $id)`__

 Reruns a previously failed job.
+Throws an exception if the job was successful already or cannot be found.

-Returns: Integer.
-ID of the job.
+Returns: Boolean.
+TRUE if the job was successfully readded to the queue.

 Arguments: